joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 [Go to Paywall.Link](https://paywall.link/){: .btn .btn--primary}
 [Go to Mailchimp](https://mailchimp.com/){: .btn .btn--primary}

-### Paywall.Link setup that faucet
+### Go to Paywall.Link and setup that faucet
-First things first, you've got to get a faucet setup.
-I am assuming you've got a fresh account with Paywall.Link and are ready to change the world.
+First things first, you've got to setup a faucet.
+I'm assuming you've got a fresh account with Paywall.Link and are ready to change the world.

 You need to make a faucet.
 Click the button that's circled below:

 ![](/assets/images/paywall/Capture1.PNG)

 From here, you'll need to fill out the required fields.